spark-mv/cdn/install.md

 - The response headers must respond to OPTIONS with 200/204 status, and not with 302.

-# 7. Allow Hola CDN to download content
+# 7. Allow HolaCDN to download content

-Hola’s CDN servers need to download a first copy of the video from your infrastructure to serve to future users.
+HolaCDN’s servers need to download a first copy of the video from your infrastructure to serve to future users.

 ## 7.1 Configuring video origin servers

-Hola’s CDN needs to know where to download a copy of the video from your infrastructure to serve to future users.
+HolaCDN’s needs to know where to download a copy of the video from your infrastructure to serve to future users.

-Go to the configuration page on the Hola CDN portal, and enter video sources for the 'gen' (general) zone.
+Go to the configuration page on the HolaCDN portal, and enter video sources for the 'gen' (general) zone.
 See more on zones below.

 ## 7.2 Optional - Configuring zones